shotgunsoftware/python-api/docs/cookbook/usage_tips.rst

 ***************
 Multi-threading
 ***************
-The ShotGrid API is not thread-safe.
+The Flow Production Tracking API is not thread-safe.
 If you want to do threading we strongly suggest that you use one connection object per thread and not share the connection.

 .. _entity-fields: